dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <details>
 <summary>
-Well for one thing, I made the graph <strike>better</strike> differently, switching the axes and using smaller markers so you can see the density of countries.
+Well, for one thing, I made the graph <strike>better</strike> differently, switching the axes and using smaller markers so you can see the density of countries.
 </summary>
 Don't believe me?
 Here's what you get if you take their graph, rotate right by 90 degrees, flip the vertical axis, and change the aspect ratio: